 - Saskatchewan has also LAUNCHED a Self Isolation Support Program ($450/week for up to 2 weeks) for individuals required to self-isolate but are not eligible for federal programs or do not have paid employer leave available.

-- Employment Standards is hosting webinars to provide Saskatchewan businesses with information about newly introduced Public Health Emergency Leave and Public Emergency Layoffs provisions.
+- Employment Standards hosted webinars to provide Saskatchewan businesses with information about Public Health Emergency Leave and Public Emergency Layoffs provisions.
 The webinars have been recorded and can be viewed any time at this LINK.Support for workers includes job protected leave, moratoriums on student loan repayment, and training allowance and skill training benefit repayments

 - The province has declared a State of Emergency.
 Many municipalities have also made declarations of a State of Local Emergency, which grants them additional powers to respond to the COVID-19 outbreak.
 Be sure to check your municipality's website for details that may affect your business.